ray-project/ray/doc/source/ray-more-libs/joblib.rst

 .. _`issue on GitHub`: https://github.com/ray-project/ray/issues

-Ray supports running distributed `scikit-learn`_ programs by implementing a Ray backend for `joblib`_ using `Ray Actors <actors.html>`__ instead of local processes.
-This makes it easy to scale existing applications that use scikit-learn from a single node to a cluster.
+Ray supports running distributed `scikit-learn`_ programs by implementing a Ray backend for `joblib`_ using `Ray Actors <../ray-core/actors.html>`__ instead of local processes.
+This makes it easy to distribute existing application process that use scikit-learn from a single node to a cluster.

 .. note::